 - I have trimmed service subscriptions that were to no value to me, as well as magazine subscriptions.

 - I do not have any employee.
 Never had.
 Never will.
 I like to be by myself.
-I am rarely sick but if it happens, my husband is my backup to ship my orders, reply to emails and answer my phone.
-He also helps with admin tasks in case of rush or really heavy workload.
+I am rarely sick but if it happens, I have a backup plan.

 - I learned to take my photos myself.